rkanati/podchamp/README.md

 Fetching mbmbam
 ```

-If there are new episodes of MBMBaM, podchamp launches `PODCHAMP_DOWNLOADER` with the download link
+If there are new episodes of any of your feeds, podchamp launches `PODCHAMP_DOWNLOADER` for each of
-as an argument.
-By default this is just wget, which is not super-useful; it's intended that you
+them, with the download link as the sole argument.
+By default this is just wget, which is not
-write your own script that does whatever you feel is appropriate.
-For example, here's a simplified
+super-useful; it's intended that you write your own script that does whatever you feel is
-version of mine:
+appropriate.
+For example, here's a simplified version of mine:

 ```fish
 #!/usr/bin/fish